Joc Pederson Player Props: Giants vs. Nationals

-On Friday, Joc Pederson (hitting .148 in his past 10 games) and the San Francisco Giants play the Washington Nationals, whose starting pitcher will be Jake Irvin.
-First pitch is at 7:05 PM ET.
+The San Francisco Giants, including Joc Pederson (.286 on-base percentage in past 10 games, 66 points below season-long percentage), battle starter Josiah Gray and the Washington Nationals at Nationals Park, Saturday at 7:05 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Reds.
+In his previous game, he hit a home run while going 1-for-3 against the Nationals.

 Joc Pederson Game Info & Props vs. the Nationals